-If you don’t believe me….these are a few of the reasons why I love Rome….and you will too!
-A guide to visiting Rome….
+If you don’t believe me….these are a few of the reasons why I love Rome….and you will too in this guide to visiting Rome.

 The Coliseum was built between AD 72 and 80 (started under Emperor Vespasian and completed under Emperor Titus)which when you see it is quite unbelievable!
 Only 8 years to build such an imposing structure.
 Between AD 81 and 96 more work was completed under Emperor Domitian.

 It could hold between 50 – 80 thousand people and it was the main source of entertainment for the Roman people.
 There are 80 arches/entrances and the numbers of some are still visible today.
 Tickets were issued on clay tablets and when people entered they had three possible floors to be seated on.
 Entrance and exit to the three tiers was via the vomitarium.
 A roof was constructed over the coliseum to shade the spectators from the harsh summer sun.

 As I am sure we all learnt in history lessons the Colisum was the arena used for gladiatorial contests, battle re-enactments, seabattles and executions.
 Wild animals were brought from all over the Empire for use in the arena – rhino, hippos, elephant, giraffe, crocodiles, lions, leopards, bears and ostriches were killed in the arena.
 Trapdoors were used to move animals and people up onto the arena floor.

 We had booked a tour with Viator which enabled us to see areas of the arena that are normally restricted.
 It was really worth it as we saw the underground chambers, the arena floor and were also taken up onto the top tier of the Coliseum.
 If you get the chance I would book this experience – there were a lot of envious glances when we were admitted to restricted areas.